Part exchange my car

 What is part exchange?

 Part exchange is also known as trading in, since you can drive up to a dealership in one car and drive away in another.
-Your outgoing car partially pays for the new car, and the options offered are subject to the dealer or finance lender you’re part exchanging with.
+Your outgoing car partially pays for the new car, with offers at the discretion of the dealer or finance lender.

 Part exchanging can lead you to settle for less.
 Some people rush into a new contract without first considering their options.
 It’s possible to miss out on getting more money by selling outright, for full value.